 The Information Provided by Dr. John Cunningham in the Vaccination Debate in Australia:

 In February/March 2014 John Cunningham chose to join the debate on immunisation.
-He does not have any specialist qualifications in vaccination science, public health or immunology.
-He specialises in spinal disorders in Melbourne and he is a leader of the Stop the Australian Vaccination Network (SAVN) – an industry-associated lobby group linked to the Australian Skeptics Inc – a group that has many non-scientific members/subscribers who use abuse and ridicule from an anonymous facebook page, to promote vaccines to the public.
+At the time he did not have any specialist qualifications in vaccination science, public health or immunology listed on his website.
+He specialises in spinal disorders in Melbourne and he is a leader of the Stop the Australian Vaccination Network (SAVN) – an industry-associated lobby group set up by Dick Smith’s Australian Skeptics Inc lobby group; a group that has many non-scientific members/subscribers, who use abuse and ridicule from an anonymous facebook page, to promote vaccines to the public.

 This occurred whilst I was a student at the University of Wollongong (UOW).
 The university academics were not required to correct his false information even though he had used their unsolicited email addresses in a way that gave endorsement to his information.
 John Cunningham did not have any connection to the UOW at the time and his emails to these academics were unsolicited.